wangzhezhe/DockerWebTerminal/README.md

 already done:

+choose the base image

 connect to the container terminal from browser

-generate the Dockerfile automatically accoring to the input history
+generate the Dockerfile automatically accoring to the input history(basic)

 todo:

-choose the own container id
+send the ctrl+c command

 modify the frontend